 To play a plosive aerophone, you simply strike the end of a long tube (traditionally bamboo) to give the air inside a bit of a jolt, this jolt then creates a vibration which makes a distinctive ‘boing’ sound as the air resonates within the tube.
 The length of the tube determines the pitch (how high or low the note is) and by making a set and varying the length of the tubes, you’ve created an instrument with a musical scale.

 We’ve ditched the bamboo and made the Tembos from stainless steel, which we tune to the C-major pentatonic scale.
 A stylish support structure holds the six stainless steel pipes in a vertical orientation, with the tallest standing over 3m in height, creating a truly visual and audibly stunning experience.

-Both intriguing and addictive, our interactive outdoor Tembos allow you to make surprisingly funky music simply by striking them with the durable neoprene paddles provided.
-Alternatively you could go traditional and use your flip-flops!
+Both intriguing and addictive, our interactive outdoor Tembos allow you to make surprisingly funky music simply by striking them with the dense ‘closed-cell’ neoprene foam paddles provided.
+Alternatively, you could go traditional and use your flip-flops!